 Threes and Relationships

-When you live with the deep conviction that you won’t be loved unless you are someone else it will be hard to bring your authentic self to your relationships.
+When you live with the deep conviction that you won’t be loved unless you are someone else, it will be hard to bring your authentic self to your relationships.
 Threes do not intentionally check their true identity at the door before they grab coffee with you.
-They disassociated from that person a long time ago, but they are still partially connected to their authentic self and they relate to others from who they truly are to varying degrees depending on their overall health and safety of the relationship.
+They disassociated from that person a long time ago, but they are still partially connected to their authentic self, and they relate to others from who they truly are to varying degrees depending on their overall health and the safety of the relationship.
 Take intentional steps to make the relationship safe.
-If you talk negatively about other people to a Three they may assume that you will talk negatively about them as soon as they leave the room.
+If you talk negatively about other people to a three, they may assume that you will talk negatively about them as soon as they leave the room.
 Be transparent, sharing with them your true feelings and opinions so that they are not wondering what you really think or mean.
-Threes (along with Twos and Fours) care a great deal about what other people say about them.
-Give Three’s honest compliments and recognize their gifts, but know that it means much more when you uplift them for who they are, not just what they do.
+Threes (along with twos and fours) care a great deal about what other people say about them.
+Give threes honest compliments, and recognize their gifts, but know that it means much more when you uplift them for who they are, not just what they do.
 Threes know they work hard to be exceptional, so praising them for going above and beyond may keep them in the box they are in—thinking they are valued for what they do, not who they are beyond the accomplishments.

 Threes don’t want to talk about their relationship with you too much because that can lead to some vulnerable conversation, but you can appreciate their optimism, energy and confidence, and try not to be negative.
 They will quickly become frustrated if you respond to their can-do attitude with negativity and roadblocks to their accomplishments.